florian-lefebvre/astro-integration-kit/.changeset/violet-sloths-add.md

 "astro-integration-kit": patch
 ---

-Change `Plugin` type to `PluginOption` type so that the VitePlugin can be added correctly.
+Updates `addVitePlugin` plugin type from `Plugin` to `PluginOption` to align with vite's configuration.